zostay/RakuWAPI/README.md

   * The application response has been completely restructured in a form that is both easy on applications and easy on middleware, mainly taking advantage of the fact that a List easily coerces into a Supply.

   * Eliminating the P6SGI compilation unit again as it is no longer necessary.

+  * Change the Supply to emit Cool and Blob rather than just Str and Blob.

 0.3.Draft
 ---------